RobertWilliamsCymro/learn-wagtail-static-website/README.md

 - start virtual env using `pyenv activate <venv_name>` cmd
 - deactivate virtual env using `pyenv deactivate` cmd

+### TL;DR Summary of Learnings
+- set up local environment and create new wagtail app from scratch
+- edit your app and set up base.html template page
+- set up global code blocks used on all webpages in their own settings models
+- personalise default home_page to your wagtail content

 ### Course

 - [Lesson 1 install wagtail with virtual environment](#1-install-wagtail-and-create-app_name)